tfkhim/koritsu/docs/active_context.md

 ## Learnings & Insights

-- Project is in the very early stages.
-Core documentation is being established.
+- The project is progressing with the implementation of core event handling.
+- Need to carefully consider the structure of GitHub API interactions and the merging logic.